Design of Electrified Propulsion Aircraft (2-Day Course) 8 January - 9 January 2022 Manchester Grand Hyatt, San Diego, CA

 - Component sizing conditions: one-engine inoperative condition

-- Demonstration of sizing process through examples of a hybrid-electric, distributed propulsion aircraft.
+- Demonstration of sizing process with step-by-step example: sizing of an aircraft with leading-edge distributed propulsion

 3. Propulsion Components and Modeling (Lents)